noahddos/izolab/README.md

-Autor Denis Tregubov, Fedor Lozitsky.
+Autors Denis Tregubov, Fedor Lozitsky.
 Its all programs for our project.